thoughtbot/maybe_haskell/release/maybe_haskell.md

 ```

 Traditionally, the `Right` constructor is used for a successful result (what a
-function would've returned normally) and `Left` is used in the failure case.
+function would have returned normally) and `Left` is used in the failure case.
 The
 value of type `a` given to the `Left` constructor is meant to hold information
-about the failure -- i.e. why did it fail?
-This is only convention, but it's a
+about the failure: why did it fail?
+This is only a convention, but it's a
 strong one that we'll use throughout this chapter.
 To see one formalization of
 this convention, take a look at [Control.Monad.Except][except].
 It can appear
 intimidating because it is so generalized, but [Example 1][example] should look